arilia/reaper-scripts/Chords/README.md

   to rebuild the web page.
 If you are working on two or more projects that have not yet been saved, there is a remote possibility that the web page will show the wrong song.
 Solution: name and save projects
+- If a chords is between two or more bars and the second bar is on a new line the chord is not split between the two lines but overflows the row above

 ## Author